Closing the racial wealth gap requires heavy, progressive taxation of wealth

 A spending-based program of reparations is a moral imperative.
 It is also an urgent economic necessity.
 A serious reparations investment would provide enormous economic stimulus to the economy as a whole and would infuse urgently needed funds in households and communities that have suffered from chronic underinvestment.
 But taxation—and particularly, heavy and progressive taxation of wealth—also has a critical role to play in achieving racial equality.
 To understand why, we must look at the relationship between the racial wealth gap and overall wealth concentration.

-It is a striking fact that the 400 richest American billionaires have more total wealth than all 10 million Black Americans combined.
+It is a striking fact that the 400 richest American billionaires have more total wealth than all 10 million Black American households combined.
 Black households have about 3% of all household wealth, while the 400 wealthiest billionaires have 3.5% of all household wealth (Figure 2).1

 top 1% of households.
 Within the top 1% of households, less than 1% identify as Black.